-Journey 2 hours through the foothills of the iconic Mount Fuji to the mountain's base.
-The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.
-Head up Fuji's 5th Station for spectacular mountain views.
-Please note it is only possible to reach closed, the Fujisan World Heritage Centre (formerly Fuji Visitor Centre) will be visited instead.
+Drive 2-3 hours (traffic depending) from Tokyo through the foothills of the iconic Mount Fuji to reach the mountain's base.

+The region is spectacular; look out for the surrounding lakes, formed by past volcanic eruptions.
+In good weather, their calm waters beautifully reflect Mount Fuji's picture-perfect cone.
+If weather permits, drive up to Mount Fuji's 5th Station and enjoy the view.
+If the 5th

-the 5th station if weather permits.
-If the 5th Station is
+Station is closed and local opening hours permit, you will visit the Fuji World Heritage Centre instead.

 Continue to tranquil Lake Ashi.
-Take a cruise across the lake before embarking the Komagatake Ropeway cable car for unparalleled views of Mount Fuji and the lake below.
-Transfer to Mishima where you will stay overnight.
+Take a short cruise across the lake before taking the Komagatake cable car for spectacular views of Mount Fuji and the lake below.
+Transfer to Mishima, where you will stay overnight and enjoy the public onsen facilities.

-Please note: You will need to pack a small overnight bag for tonight as your main luggage will be transferred this morning directly to your hotel in Kyoto.
+Please note: You will need to pack a small overnight bag for tonight, as your main luggage will be transferred directly from Tokyo to Kyoto.
+(Max one suitcase per person)